levinbaenninger/m293-project/README.md

-# Course 293 - Project
+# Module 293 - Project

-This is a repository for the course 293 from the vocational school.
+This repository is the project of the module 293 from professional school.